 Preparing Foods for Cellaring

 Some crops (including potatoes, garlic, sweet potatoes, beans, onions, and squash) are too wet for root cellars.
-If you want to store them there, you’ll have to cure (dry) them first.
-This usually involves hanging them to dry out or, as is the case with preserving potatoes, laying them out to dry with a layer of newspaper covering them.
+To store them there, you must cure (dry) them first.
+This usually involves hanging them to dry out or, as with preserving potatoes, laying them out to dry with a layer of newspaper covering them.

-Another thing to consider is whether the root veggie has a leafy green top (such as with carrots, beets, and other veggies).
+Another thing to consider is whether the root veggie has a leafy green top (like carrots, beets, and other veggies).
 Even though the greens on these tops are edible, they won’t last long in a root cellar.
-They will start to go bad and cause the rest of the root to go bad with it.
+They will start to go bad and cause the rest of the root to go bad.

 What to do with all those green tops?
 I like to cook them down into veggie stock.
 I also like to sneak them into foods.
 For example, I’ll blend the greens into a puree and add this to pizza dough, bread dough, or even pancake batter (for savory pancakes, not sweet ones).
 If my kids can’t see the greens, they don’t complain about them. 🙂